-Figure 5 (a) shows the critical current reduction as a function of the fill factor for the GTDGL simulations.
-The fill factor is tuned for each geometry by changing the spacing between the legs U while keeping $W = 14\xi$ fixed (see Fig. 2 (a)) and rescaling the inner bend to leave the geometry unchanged.
-The critical current decreases as the fill factor increases, which is expected since the current crowding effect becomes stronger for sharper turnarounds.
-The numerical results for the critical current of the rounded geometries display a similar reduction as the experimental results in Ref.
+Figure 5(a) shows the critical-current reduction as a function of the fill factor for the GTDGL simulations.
+The fill factor is tuned for each geometry by changing the spacing between the legs U while keeping $W = 14\xi$ fixed [see Fig. 2(a)] and rescaling the inner bend to leave the geometry unchanged.
+The critical current decreases as the fill factor increases, which is expected since the current-crowding effect becomes stronger for sharper turnarounds.
+The numerical results for the critical current of the rounded geometries display a reduction similar to that of the experimental results in Ref.
 [8].
-The latter were based on devices with square inner bends that tend to be rounded due to fabrication limitations which makes them more comparable to the rounded simulation geometries.
-Furthermore, the reduction in critical current is less than what is expected from London theory which has been seen experimentally in Refs.
-[31, 32]
+The latter were based on devices with square inner bends that tend to be rounded due to